bakerds/TTL2024/docs/graylog/220-ingest.md

 - Navigate to System > Sidecars
 - Navigate to the *Configuration* tab and click *Create Configuration*
-- Enter a Name, choose the "filebeat for Windows" Collector, and input the configuration
+- Enter a Name, choose the "filebeat on Windows" Collector, and input the configuration text below.
+- Click *Create configuration*

+Configuration:
 ```yaml
 # Needed for Graylog
 fields_under_root: true